mikeizbicki/cmc-csci040/hw_04/README.md

    Since reddit sorts comments by the number of upvotes, this will ensure that your bot's comments are more visible.
    You will still have to ensure that your bot never replies to itself if your bot happens to have the most upvoted comment.

-1. Have your bot upvote any comment or submission that mentions your favorite candidate.
+1. Have your bot upvote any comment or submission that mentions your favorite candidate (or downvote submission mentioning a candidate you do not like).
    I recommend creating a separate python file for performing the upvotes, and you must be able to upvote comments contained within any submission in the class subreddit.